paulalcaraz0/Suite-Dreams-A-Hotel-Booking-System-That-Delivers/README.md

 ---

 ## 🌍 Alignment with Sustainable Development Goals (SDGs)

 **Suite Dreams** contributes to **SDG #9: Industry, Innovation, and Infrastructure** by:

-- Streamlining hotel management processes.
+- **Streamlining hotel management processes:**
+  - Automating administrative tasks such as user registration, bookings, and payments, leading to reduced manual effort and improved operational efficiency.

-- Enhancing customer satisfaction through digital innovation.
+- **Enhancing customer satisfaction through digital innovation:**
+  - Providing a user-friendly digital platform for customers to easily browse, book, and manage their stays, improving the overall customer experience.

-- Promoting efficient resource utilization.
+- **Promoting efficient resource utilization:**
+  - Maximizing room availability and minimizing waste by offering real-time updates and optimizing bookings, ensuring efficient use of the hotel’s resources and infrastructure.

 ---